InonL/MIPSmultiCycle/README.md

 To keep things simple, The memory length is 16 words for instructions, and 16 words for data.
 The instruction memory and data memory are contained in the same array, inside the same component.
-Increasing/ decreasing the memory size is possible by changing the RAM logic inside the memoryUnit file.
+Increasing / decreasing the memory size is possible by changing the RAM logic inside the memoryUnit file.

 Overflow of the PC from the instruction memory to the data memory is prevented using a simple if statement in the PC component.

-### On modifying the instruction sequence
+### Modifying the instruction sequence
-Currently, the instruction sequence loaded into the memory is pretty nonsensical in order to keep the testing process simple.
+Currently, the instruction sequence loaded into memory is pretty nonsensical in order to keep the testing process simple.
 If you wish to change the instruction sequence to something more sensible, **you can do so by changing lines 25-40 in the memoryUnit file.**

-Take care, however, that the testbench for the complete processor is very basic and highly specific, and will almost definitely **not work** properly if you choose to change the instruction sequence.

 ### Disclaimer
 This project is not intended for commercial use in any way, and as such, should not be held to the same standards.
 The code written in this project was not tested in real time and was not programmed onto an FPGA for use, Therefore there is no guarantee it will actually perform as planned in practice.
 The code was written in my free time, in order to learn the fundamentals of VHDL.